Anime characters with disabilities, whether that’s:

 5. Sala Shane (Charlotte)

-Sala Shane is the red haired singer that shows up later on in the
+Sala Shane is the red haired singer that shows up later on in the anime Charlotte when the MC needs it most.

 She’s a jolly character and fun to be around.
 The one to lighten the mood or share the type of insights that will make you think about things in a critical way.